Subtle Signs of Disease Your Feet Can Reveal

 It could be: Gout

 Gorged on wine and steak?
 The painful aftermath could be gout, a type of arthritis that often affects the joint of the big toe.
-Foods high in purine, a chemical compound found in red meats, fish, and certain alcohol, can trigger an attack by raising levels of uric acid in the body.
+Foods high in purine—a chemical compound found in red meats, fish, and certain alcohol—can trigger an attack by raising levels of uric acid in the body.
 Uric acid is normally excreted through urine, but is overproduced or under-excreted in some people.
 “You’ll see the deposition of the uric acid in the joint, most commonly the big toe or the ankle,” says Bob Baravarian, DPM, a podiatric foot and ankle specialist at Providence Saint John’s Health Center in Santa Monica, California.
 “The patient will wake up with a hard, red, swollen joint.
 It’s extremely painful.”
 A doctor may prescribe anti-inflammatory drugs for short-term relief and medicines to reduce uric acid production.
 You may also need to follow a low-purine diet for long-term prevention.
 If it’s not gout, it could be one of these other possible causes of toe pain.

-Suffering from aching feet?
+Suffering from minor aches?
 Try these home remedies to relieve foot pain.

 You notice: Small, red lines under the toenail